Both Sides Don't, 'Let's Go Brandon' Edition

-Category: World Politics Hits: 1Tweet from The Washington Examiner's Byron York this morning: Signs of growing media concern about 'Let's go, Brandon' and 'F--k Biden' shouts and signs around country.
+Category: World Politics Hits: 7Tweet from The Washington Examiner's Byron York this morning: Signs of growing media concern about 'Let's go, Brandon' and 'F--k Biden' shouts and signs around country.
 Yes, vulgar, disrespectful.
 But will have to go a long way to match 'F--k Trump' climate--just in the arts world!--of recent years.
 So Biden chants not a surprise. pic.twitter.com/WdAA0BtGVQ — Byron York (@ByronYork) October 24, 2021 Here are York's examples of the massive reach of anti-Trump vulgarity:

 Read more https://crooksandliars.com/2021/10/both-sides-dont-lets-go-brandon-edition